Intermittent decoherence blockade in a chiral ring environment: Results

 In this way the time integration in \eqref{deps2} can be performed leading to

 where

 $\gamma_0{=}\gamma_0^+{+}\gamma_0^-$, and $\Theta(x)$ stands for the Heaviside step function.
-From inspection of Eq. (\ref{gamma_n}) we anticipate that, unless $N=2(2M)$, the damping rates exhibit a peculiar alternate change of sign at any round, increasing $n$.
-Note that by solving Eq.(\ref{deps3}), the behavior of coherences is also known.
+From inspection of equation (\ref{gamma_n}) we anticipate that, unless $N=2(2M)$, the damping rates exhibit a peculiar alternate change of sign at any round, increasing $n$.
+Note that by solving equation (\ref{deps3}), the behavior of coherences is also known.
 In fact, the reduced density matrix of the two-level atom at time $t$ is given by

 where $\rho_{jk} =\langle j|\rho(0)|k\rangle$ with $j,k=g,e$ are the entries of the possible mixed initial atomic density matrix $\rho(0)$.
 The first term in the right hand side of \eqref{deps3} represent the initial decay into ``both'' channels, while the successive terms take into account back excitation from the bath into the emitter when the slow and fast modes make entire loops through the ring, i.e. in the presence of delayed coherent quantum feedback.
-The decay dynamics is thus governed by three different time scales: (i) the decay time $T_d=1/\gamma_0$, i.e. the inverse of the decay rate $\gamma_0=\gamma_0^++\gamma_0^-$ as determined by the usual Fermi golden rule in the weak-coupling and $N \rightarrow \infty$ limits and proportional to $\alpha^{-2}$; (ii) and (iii) the feedback delay times $T^{\pm}=N / | \Omega^{\pm}|$ for the fast and slow decay channels, depending only on bath parameters.
+The decay dynamics is thus governed by three different time scales: (i) the decay time $T_d=1/\gamma_0$, i.e. the inverse of the decay rate $\gamma_0=\gamma_0^++\gamma_0^-$ as determined by the usual Fermi golden rule in the weak-coupling and $N \rightarrow \infty$ limits or, equivalently, by the spectral density, that is, by the Fourier transform of the sum in equation (\ref{deps}), in a master equation approach; this term is proportional to $\alpha^{-2}$; (ii) and (iii) the feedback delay times $T^{\pm}=N / | \Omega^{\pm}|$ for the fast and slow decay channels, depending only on bath parameters.
 Note that, in the limit $ \rho / J \rightarrow 0$, the slow decay channel corresponds to a vanishing group velocity $\Omega^+ \rightarrow 0$ (flat band limit), i.e. in an extremely long delay feedback time $T^+$.
 Here we restrict our analysis considering the decay dynamics on a time scale shorter than $T^+$, so that the slow decay channel (slow band) can be regarded as a true bath with continuous energy spectrum, into which the point emitter continuously decays.
-On the other hand, the discreteness of energy levels in the fast band cannot be neglected and it is responsible for the delayed coherent quantum feedback back into the point emitter for times longer than $\sim T^-$.
+For times longer than $\sim T^-$, the discreteness of energy levels in the fast band cannot be neglected.
+So, on the one hand, the atom decays into a very continuum of modes (slow band), while, on the other hand, it is periodically fed by the discrete modes of the fast band, which are responsible for delayed coherent quantum feedback.
+For a detailed discussion about delayed quantum feedback induced by reservoirs with continuous and discrete modes see Ref. \cite{nemet}.